hipe/tmx/slicer/doc/issues/130-all-the-letters-of-the-alphabet.md

-j - nope. (this isn't C - we don't have nested for-loops) k - *rarely* used, but sometimes it holds actual class object (from `klass`). l - no way - never use this because it looks like a one. m - sometimes used to hold a symbol method name, or an unbound or bound method.
+j - nope. (this isn't C - we don't have nested for-loops) k - *rarely* used, but sometimes it holds actual class object (from `klass`). l - no way - never use this because it looks like a one. m - often used to hold a symbol method name.
     often used for the 'memo' term of a reduce operation. n - rarely used to hold an integer count of something ("number") o - as a standalone name, often used to look pretty for various DSL hacks.